alexs2112/University-Notes/2023-Winter/GLGY307/Final.md

  - Hesperornis and Parahesperornis: Upper Cretaceous
  - Diatryma: Eocene (Middle Paleogene)

-# Major Chordate and Vertebrate Subgroup Diagnoses
+# Major Chordate and Vertebrate Groups
  - Chengjiang Fauna, lower Cambrian age
 	 - First occurrance of the Chordates (Lower Cambrian - Today)
 		 - Organisms with a notochord but without a well-defined head (never have a chewing apparatus)